Rieke Diah Pitaloka: Political career

 Rieke is active in political activities, even serving as deputy secretary general of the DPP National Awakening Party led by Muhaimin Iskandar.
 Rieke then resigned from the Islamic mass-based party to join the Indonesian Democratic Party of Struggle led by Megawati Soekarnoputri.

 Rieke is a member of the House of Representatives for the 2009–2014 period from the Indonesian Democratic Party of Struggle for the electoral district West Java II.
 In the House of Representatives, Rieke is a member of Commission IX.
 The area she pays close attention to is public health and welfare.
-He is a member of the Special Committee for the Draft Law on the Social Security Agency, which is part of the National Social Security System.
+She is a member of the Special Committee for the Draft Law on the Social Security Agency, which is part of the National Social Security System.

 She founded a foundation called the Pitaloka Foundation, which works in the fields of literature and social work.

 In early 2013, Rieke decided to run for Governor of West Java. accompanied by Teten Masduki, they called themselves PATEN and were nominated by the Indonesian Democratic Party of Struggle with candidate number 5.

 On March 3, 2013, in the announcement of the results of the West Java Governor–Vice Governor Election, the gubernatorial–vice gubernatorial candidate pair number 5 Rieke-Teten ranked 2nd out of 5 candidate pairs with 5,714,997 votes or 28.41 percent of the valid votes.